Texas House launches historic impeachment proceedings against Attorney General Ken Paxton

-AUSTIN, Texas (AP) — Texas’ GOP-led House of Representatives has begun historic impeachment proceedings against Attorney General Ken Paxton amid calls from the scandal-plagued Republican for his supporters to protest a vote that could lead to his ouster and Donald Trump came to his defense.
+AUSTIN, Texas (AP) — Texas’ GOP-led House of Representatives launched historic impeachment proceedings against Attorney General Ken Paxton on Saturday as the scandal-plagued Republican called on supporters to protest a vote that could lead to his ouster and Donald Trump came to his defense.

 The House convened Saturday afternoon to debate whether to impeach and suspend Paxton from office over allegations of bribery, abuse of public trust and that he is unfit for office.
 They're just some of the accusations that have trailed Texas' top lawyer for most of his three terms.